December's Microsoft 365 feature roundup focuses on updates in Microsoft Teams.

 The IT Service induction is designed to provide an overview of the services and resources available to staff members at the University.
 The induction helps new starters discover how the IT Service can support them in their new roles as well as learning some security essentials and information about further training opportunities.

 Inductions are currently delivered via Microsoft Teams every Monday from 13:00 – 15:00.
 If you’re unable to attend the regular Monday session, please request alternative arrangements via email@example.com.

-All University staff members are set up with an IT account.
+All University staff members are set up with an IT user account.

-Before a staff member joins the University your line manager or relevant department administrator/head should request access to any equipment required.
-As a default, new staff will be supplied with a Windows laptop and associated peripherals as part of the replacement cycle.
+As a default, full time staff members in computer-based roles will be supplied with a Windows laptop and associated peripherals as part of the replacement cycle.

 Further information around hardware planning cycles and equipment outside of the standard provision can be found here: https://it.wp.worc.ac.uk/staff/purchasing/#plancyc

 Before a staff member joins the University a separate request for each individual access should be placed on the IT Service Desk.
 Please note some access may not be provisioned until after the new starter has joined the University.
 Some access requires authorised administrator approval.